 You can apply for your provisional car driving licence up to three months before your seventeenth birthday (however, it would not become valid until you are seventeen).
-If you hold a driving licence issued in another country, please go here to see if you have to take the UK test for a full UK licence.
+If you hold a driving licence issued in another country, please visit the DVSA website.

 Once you're seventeen, and although you can start your driving lessons as soon as your provisional driving licence becomes valid, you cannot book the driving test until you have passed the theory test.

 You can book your theory test to take place on or shortly after your seventeenth birthday provided you have a provisional driving licence.
 You should be able to book your test with a few days notice.

 Once you have your theory test certificate you can then book your practical driving test.
 Typically, the waiting time is around 28 days.
 Sooner dates are usually available through test appointment cancellations.

 Provided you have a valid provisional driving licence you can start your driving lessons before you take your theory test.
 In doing so we can combine your theory study with the early part of your driving course.
 This gives you the added advantage of being able to consult me on various matters relating to the theory test and your theory study.

 Once you have passed your theory test I can then book your practical driving test and schedule the remaining part of your driving lessons.
 Please note, I always book the driving test for you.
 Because I cover the Hastings and Tunbridge Wells driving test centres, this prevents double-booking.

 When booking any DVSA test online be careful as there are many companies charging an additional fee of £20 or more if you use their website to book the test.
 To book online without any hidden fees use the DVSA's online booking service, where you need only pay the standard test fees.